-Kaggle: Select this option if the model data is from a Kaggle Competition or Dataset
+Web: Select this option if the model data resides on a publicly accessible HTTP or FTP server.

 Specify the path of the model data within the storage type specified in the

 Path field.
-If you specify a compressed file (zip, tar, tar.gz, or bz2), the file will be downloaded and automatically extracted prior to any worker starting.
+If you specify a compressed file (zip, tar, tar.gz, or bz2), the file will be automatically extracted.
 If you specify a directory path (ending in

 /), it will run a sync starting from the path provided, downloading all files and subdirectories from the provided path.
 Valid paths for each

 GCP: Must begin with